biscuitrescue/biscuitrescue/README.md

 # 🧠 biscuitrescue

-Hi there — I’m Biscuit.
+Hi there — I’m Karttikeya.
 I build things close to the metal.

 I'm a Computer Science undergrad at Thapar Institute with a focus on systems programming, security, and building tools that don't just run — they *matter*.
 I love tinkering with the lower layers of software: compilers, interpreters, access control systems, and tools that make the developer experience smoother and more secure.